 Even people with more regular-shaped feet reported those cables digging into their pinky toes pretty aggressively, let alone a wide footer.

-Still, I do not recommend going up a full size as that would cause containment/general security issues as the upper is definitely on the minimal side, so there’s nothing really there to hold your foot in besides a proper fit.
+Still, I do not recommend going up a full size as that would cause containment/general security issues as the upper is definitely on the minimal side, so there’s nothing really there to hold your foot in if the fit’s sloppy.

 So, not the best option for a wide footer in general but it’s doable.
 Go true to size, arm yourself with some patience, and be ready to get your toes banged up a bit.